History of California High-Speed Rail: Future funding

 In August 2022, the authority received a $25 million RAISE grant for advancing design work for the extension to Merced.
 The authority had applied for this grant prior to submitting its Multimodal Project Discretionary Grant applications in May 2022.

 In addition, the authority is pursuing further funding opportunities in 2022, such as the Railroad Crossing Elimination Program, Consolidated Rail Infrastructure and Safety Improvement grants, and Federal-State Partnership grants.

 Private sector interest

 In mid-2015 the CHSRA put out a request for Expressions of Interest from the private sector in financing, constructing, and operating the California HSR system.
 On Sept.
 30, 2015 they released the names of 30 major and international firms who expressed interest in doing so.
 They were from all around the world, including major players in large construction projects, high-speed rail manufacturers, and HSR system operators.
 Europe, China, and Japan were represented.
+However, no private investment has occurred.